KozakHou/Parallel_Computing_HPC/README.md

 #### Barrier
 - **Purpose**: Ensures that a group of threads waits at a specific point until all threads reach that point before continuing execution.
 - **Feature**: Used to synchronize the progress of multiple threads.

+### Deadlock and Avoidance

+#### What is Deadlock?
+**Definition**: Deadlock occurs when two or more threads are waiting for locks held by each other, causing all threads involved to be unable to proceed.

+#### Conditions for Deadlock:
+1. **Mutual Exclusion**: Resources cannot be shared.
+2. **Hold and Wait**: A thread holds a resource and simultaneously waits for another resource.
+3. **No Preemption**: Resources cannot be forcibly taken from a thread.
+4. **Circular Wait**: A circular chain of threads exists, where each thread is waiting for a resource held by the next in the chain.